Recovering unbiased CMB polarization maps using modern ground-based experiments with minimal assumptions about atmospheric emission: Introduction

 In this work, we study the fidelity and precision of polarization maps produced by unbiased mapmaking methods from data affected by atmospheric contamination, explicitly taking into account typical hardware features of modern experiments.
-In particular, we focus on the so-called \emph{pair differencing} technique, applied broadly in the past, see e.g. Refs.~\cite{QUaD:2008xpf,BICEP2:2014dgt,POLARBEAR:2014hgp}.
+In particular, we focus on the so-called \emph{pair differencing} technique, applied broadly in past and present experiments; see, e.g., Refs.~\cite{QUaD:2008xpf,BICEP2:2014dgt,POLARBEAR:2014hgp,SPT-3G:2025vtb}.
 We show that this method can be derived from maximum likelihood considerations, requiring only a minimal set of assumptions about the atmosphere, and discuss in detail its impact on the sensitivity of the recovered polarization maps obtained from modern CMB experiments.
 This work thus complements previous studies that focused predominantly on the differential systematic effects that can affect it \cite{Hu:2002vu, ODea:2006tvb, Shimon:2007au, BICEP2:2015zed, Thomas:2019hak}.

 The paper is organized as follows.
-In \autoref{sec:background}, we provide a short introduction to the mapmaking formalism, and discuss specific challenges and features inherent to ground-based experiments.
-In \autoref{sec:polarized-mapmaking} we compare different methods of reconstructing the polarized part of the signal, including the pair differencing technique.
-In \autoref{sec:sensitivity}, we assess the sensitivity of the latter to the predicted inflationary primordial $B$-mode signal.
-In \autoref{sec:systematics}, we discuss differential systematic effects.
-Finally, we summarize the results and conclude in \autoref{sec:conclusion}.
+In Sec.~\ref{sec:background}, we provide a short introduction to the mapmaking formalism, and discuss specific challenges and features inherent to ground-based experiments.
+In Sec.~\ref{sec:polarized-mapmaking} we compare different methods of reconstructing the polarized part of the signal, including the pair differencing technique.
+In Sec.~\ref{sec:sensitivity}, we assess the sensitivity of the latter to the predicted inflationary primordial $B$-mode signal.
+In Sec.~\ref{sec:systematics}, we discuss differential systematic effects.
+Finally, we summarize the results and conclude in Sec.~\ref{sec:conclusion}.